 Due to the COVID-19 (coronavirus) pandemic, during the spring quarter 2020, UC Riverside made the decision to limit in-person instruction until further notice.
 Beginning in Summer 2021, UCR began preparing for return to in-person instruction and some continued online classes beginning fall quarter in September 2021.
 During the campus closure, on-campus services were significantly limited, with most offices providing services remotely, and significantly reduced density in residence halls.
 Residential housing reopened to students in September 2021.
-UCR's Campus Return website provides the most current information, guidance and resources, additional health and safety guidance is available on the CDC's COVID-19 website.
+UCR's Campus Return and UCR Environmental Health and Safety websites provide the most current information, guidance and resources, additional health and safety guidance is available on the CDC's COVID-19 website .